-The National Security Journal (NSJ) aims to to provide a platform for the dissemination of high quality academic and professional research on national security topics relating to New Zealand and its regional environment.
+The National Security Journal (NSJ) is an open access journal that aims to provide a platform for the dissemination of high quality academic and professional research on national security topics relating to New Zealand and its regional environment.

 Outlaw Bikers and Patched Street Gangs: The Nexus Between Violence and Shadow Economy